GIGABYTE-ORG/powershell-redfish-gigabyte/README.md

 Copyright 2026 Gigabyte Technology Co., Ltd.
 Modified by Mark Tsai, 2026
-- Fixed and added Redfish support for Gigabyte server board
+- Fixed and added Redfish support for Gigabyte iBMC server board

 Licensed under the Apache License, Version 2.0 (the "License"); you may